Work in Krakow

 You are never too far from other cities around Poland, especially when you take the express trains, imagine the adventures you could have.

 Local bus services in each city, so you don't need to worry about being stuck somewhere, Poland is very good with that.

 Each tram is numbered- certain numbers are specific routes so you will always know the tram you need as they don't change.
 Tickets you buy for one route can be used for all trams which is great.

-With working in the city everything is just a short walk away so you get some fresh air and te walk to work will have you wide eyed and bushy tailed.
+When you work in the city everything is just a short walk away so you get some fresh air and the walk to work will have you wide eyed and bushy tailed.

-From our research we have seen the amount of great activites that Krakow has to offer like
+From our research we have seen the number of great activities that Krakow has to offer like:

 - ‘Main Market Square’ in Krakow, the square is surrounded by historical building, townhouses, churches and many more.
 Imagine walking through the square after a day of working soaking up the culture and living the Polish experience.

-If you are unsure or need any advice please call us, we'd be glad to help, we've all made the move to work abroad and now how scary it can be.
+If you are unsure or need any advice please call us, we'd be glad to help, we've all made the move to work abroad and know how scary it can be.